Questions on sustainability

 Linda’s recent post on the sustainability of topiaries got me to thinking, is any horticultural practice sustainable?
 And, does it matter?

 Picking up on the topiary theme I thought of the ultimate form of tree manipulation, bonsai.
 I few years ago I visited the National Arboretum in Washington DC, which includes an incredible bonsai display.
 Some of the bonsai specimens in the collection originated in Japan and are over 300 years old.
-Is 300 years long enough to consider this a sustainable practice?
-Does it matter as long as there are individuals willing to devote the time and effort to tend and prune these awesome and inspiring plants?
+Is 300 years long enough to consider this a sustainable practice? … Continue reading this article “Questions on sustainability”

 Clematis mystery solved